JamesIves/t2-nodebot-racer-build/README.md

 ![Controls](public/assets/robot.jpg)

 ## Hardware Requirements
 In order to build this robot you'll need a [Tessel 2](https://tessel.io/), an [L298N Motor Driver](https://www.sparkfun.com/products/9670), a USB battery pack, some form of chasis, two compatible DC motors, and some wheels.
+Mine was built using an [ActoBotics Peewee](https://www.servocity.com/peewee).

 ## Software Requirements